For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Chicken nuggets, peas and sweet potato curly fries

-The lid doubles up as a food gripper, which is useful, but as the spikes didn't always grip the potato that well, we found it was easier to just use our hands.
-Although this does mean that you have to waste a large chunk, as the smaller the veg, the greater the risk of spiralizing the tip of your finger.
+The lid doubles up as a food gripper, which is useful, but as the spikes didn't always grip the potato that well, we found it easier to use our hands.
+However, this does mean you have to waste a large chunk, as the smaller the veg, the greater the risk of spiralizing the tip of your finger.

-If you're after something a little bigger (and less demanding on the old arm muscles), you can expect to pay a little more (around £15) for one from Ophard.
+If you're after something a little bigger (and less demanding on the old arm muscles), you can expect to pay a little more (around £13) for one from CELINO.

-Or, for the super lazy among you, the electric spiralizer by Geepas can be picked up for around £40.
+Or, for the super lazy among you, the electric spiralizer by Geepas can be bought for around £35.

 Get a handheld spiralizer »